Civil Rights Center, U.S. Department of Labor

 Responsibilities of Managers and Supervisors

-- Inclusive Language: Whenever possible, use gender-neutral language to avoid assumptions about employees' sexual orientation or gender identity.
+- Inclusive Language: Whenever possible, use gender-neutral language to avoid assumptions about employees' sexual orientation, transgender status, gender identity, gender expression, and intersex conditions.
 For instance, use words like "spouse" instead of gender-specific terms like "husband" or "wife," or the singular third-person pronoun "they" instead of "he or she" when referencing a hypothetical or anonymous person, or when you don't know the individual person's pronouns.
 In addition, be mindful in referring to individuals' identity, gender, partners, and relationships.
-Someone's sexual orientation or gender identity is one aspect of their identity, but not what may fully define them.
+Someone's sexual orientation, transgender status, gender identity, gender expression, or intersex conditions is one aspect of their identity, but not what may fully define them.

 - Acknowledge and Engage: It is up to the individual if they want to share information about their personal life experiences with their coworkers.
-If an LGBTQ+ employee has disclosed their sexual orientation or gender identity at work, treat them as you would a non-LGBTQ+ employee, such as asking about their partner and acknowledge wedding anniversaries or other important events.
-Do not gossip or spread rumors about LGBTQ+ employees, and do not condone others doing so, either.
+If an LGBTQI+ employee has disclosed their sexual orientation, transgender status, gender identity, gender expression, or intersex conditions at work, treat them as you would a non-LGBTQI+ employee, such as asking about their partner and acknowledge wedding anniversaries or other important events.
+Do not gossip or spread rumors about LGBTQI+ employees, and do not condone others doing so, either.

 Gender Identity: Key Terminology9